Eco-friendly means “not harmful to the environment”, according to a quick google search. But what does that entail, really?

 When choosing between products, the most eco-friendly choice is usually no product at all, but that is assuming there will be no gain for the environment.

 Take gardening equipment, for example.
-Manufacturing it will surely affect the environment but if it’s wisely used to grow a garden it may be a win after all.
+Manufacturing it will surely affect the environment but if it’s produced according to sustainable principles and wisely used to grow a garden that absorbs C02 and provide food for insects, it may be a win after all.